remorses/try-vite-thing/README.md

-Imports starting with `https://` cannot be externalized
+Imports starting with `https://` cannot be resolved by plugins during SSR

 Reproduction